Mayo County Council

-Mayo County Council (Comhairle Contae Mhaigh Eo) is the authority responsible for local government in County Mayo, Ireland.
+Mayo County Council (Comhairle Contae Mhaigh Eo) is the local authority of County Mayo, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 30 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the title of Cathaoirleach (Chairperson).
-The county administration is headed by a Chief Executive, Kevin Kelly.
+The head of the council has the title of Cathaoirleach (chairperson).
+The county administration is headed by a chief executive, Kevin Kelly.
 The county town is Castlebar.

 History

+Mayo County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Mayo, succeeding the judicial county of Mayo, except for the district electoral divisions of Ballaghaderreen and Edmondstown, which became part of County Roscommon; and with the addition of the district electoral divisions of Ballinchalla and Owenbrin, which had been part of County Galway; and the district electoral divisions of Ardnaree North, Ardnaree South Urban, and Ardnaree South Rural, which had been part of County Sligo.